One More McMenamins Hotel!

 On the opposite side of the "lobby", I found more seating with lots of cozy booths and windows.
 It felt like I was on a ship and I had just crossed to a different deck.
 I felt like I should pull up a chair and look out, at the sea of activity.
 That sounds pretty corny, but there was something about our triangular island hotel, that got my imagination going.

-I'm still unclear if the whole first floor had held Zeus' Desert Room, but it was fun to just imagine.
+I'm still unclear if the whole first floor once held Zeus' Desert Room.
+But, it was fun to just imagine.

 Art in the Stairwell

 ... but the stairs were a lot faster and much more entertaining.

 We hiked up 4 flights, grinning at the dramatic dark blue walls and chandeliers, painted pipes and curious murals.
 I wish I knew the stories behind the artwork.

 Most of the photographs were labeled, giving clues about the history of our hotel.
 I was most touched by a photo of the Zakoji family.
 They moved into The Magestic in 1946, after being released from a Japanese internment camp.

 The family ran the respectable, residential hotel for 20 years, while Zeus and his Desert Room Nightclub, entertained with booze, gambling and prostitution, below.